For urgent consular assistance call

 The safety standards you might expect of service providers are not always met.
 This applies to:

-Operators may not provide enough safety equipment.
+Operators may not provide suitable safety equipment.
 Maintenance and safety standards may be poor or non-existent.

 If you plan to do an adventure activity: